 Explore the impact that food has on the state of our communities.
 The first part of this immersion will be spent in Chicago with organizations that have found creative ways to develop their communities through small urban sustainability projects, and learning about food policy and its impact on our local and international relationships.
 For the second part of the weekend, travel to a Catholic Worker farm outside of Dubuque, Iowa to learn from and work with a community of young adults who have committed themselves to sustainability, community, fun, and prayer.
 Assist in the processing of the harvest, yogurt making, and other farm chores, and also hear from farmers about how their lifestyle supports community life and the earth.

 Guatemala Service Immersion - This program is focused on service in San Lucas Tolimàn, Guatemala.
 One of the most well-known missions in Guatemala, its long-term devotion has been the enhancement and enrichment of the whole person by addressing both the immediate effects of poverty and its underlying causes.
 Our service enhances the San Lucas mission and immerses us in Guatemalan culture.
 Sponsored through Community Based Learning this new experience is bound to be a great opportunity to continue exercising our commitment to be global citizens.

-Consider spending your Spring Break in an intentional way - serving a community in need, spending time in reflection, and spending time getting to know your peers.
+Consider spending your Spring Break in an intentional way - serving a community in need, spending time in reflection, and getting to know your peers.

 Experience the rich cultural heritage of Appalachia as you come together with college students from across the country for a week of home repair, community building, faith sharing, and simple living.
 Nazareth Farm is located in beautiful rural West Virginia and has hosted high school and college groups for service retreats since 1979.
 A typical day involves morning chores, community meals, prayer, going out to work sites to assist low-income residents with home repair, and fun social time in the evening.
 For more information about Nazareth Farm please visit www.nazarethfarm.org/index.htm